Academic Catalog

 3. The appeal must be presented in writing and must identify the basis for the appeal.

-4. Responding students have the right to appeal the decision and/or sanctions of their conduct meeting to one appeal officer.
+4. Students have the right to appeal the decision and/or sanctions of their conduct meeting to one appeal officer.
 The decision of the appeal officer is considered final.

 IX.
 Student Records